Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 > [!primary]
 >
-> - `Id` is a string used to identify the S3 **\*** Intelligent-Tiering configuration.
+> - `Id` is a string used to identify the S3<sup>1</sup> Intelligent-Tiering configuration.
 Its value is arbitrary and up to you.
 It will be necessary for further PUT, GET and DELETE operations on the intelligent-tiering configuration.
 >
-> - `Status` and `Days` are mandatory but not used.
-Days is only meaningful with certain access tiers.
+> - `Status` and `Days` are mandatory but not used. `Days` is only meaningful with certain access tiers.
 >

 ### Check for Incomplete Multipart Uploads Before Archiving